svartbm1/blinktheme/README.md

+# Blink Themes
-# Repository for my custom terminal color scheme for blink shell.
+Repository for my custom terminal color schemes for blink shell.
 Blink is a terminal app for iOS with support for ssh and mosh.